berkturetken/SU-Assignments/README.md

 ## [EE311 - Introduction to Signal Processing and Information Systems](https://github.com/berkturetken/SU-Assignments/tree/master/EE311-IntroductionToSignalProcessingAndInformationSystems)

-This section includes all EE311 assignments written in MATLAB
+This section includes all EE311 assignments and the course project written in MATLAB

 ## [IF100 - Computational Approaches to Problem Solving](https://github.com/berkturetken/SU-Assignments/tree/master/IF100-ComputationalApproachesToProblemSolving)